wna-se/seek4science.github.io/_pages/faq.md

 * TOC
 {:toc}

-### What is SEEK?
+### What is FAIRDOM-SEEK?

-SEEK is an open-source, web-based platform and suite of software tools for the management, linking, exploration and exchange of Systems Biology data, models and Standard Operating Procedures (SOPs).
+FAIRDOM-SEEK is an open-source, web-based platform and suite of software tools for the management, linking, exploration and exchange of Systems Biology data, models and Standard Operating Procedures (SOPs).
 SEEK is designed to facilitate data sharing and collaborations between scientists.

-### How do I cite SEEK?
+### How do I cite FAIRDOM-SEEK?

-If you have been using SEEK in your research then please cite us.
+If you have been using FAIRDOM-SEEK in your research then please cite us.
 The key SEEK publications to cite are:

-#### SEEK: a systems biology data and model management platform. _BMC Systems Biology_
+#### FAIRDOM-SEEK: a systems biology data and model management platform. _BMC Systems Biology_

 Wolstencroft, K, Owen, S, Krebs, O, Nguyen, Q, Stanford, NJ, Golebiewski, M, Weidemann, A, Bittkowski, M, An, L, Shockley, D, Snoep, JL, Mueller, W, Goble, C (2015)
 SEEK: a systems biology data and model management platform.
 BMC Systems Biology, Issue 9:33, pages 33, 2015.